spt-development/spt-development-cid/README.md

 To build a release and upload to Maven Central run the following maven command:

-    $ export GPG_TTY=$(tty)
+    $ export GPG_TTY=$(tty) # Required on Mac OS X
     $ mvn deploy -DskipTests -Prelease

 NOTE.
-This is currently a manual step as not able to generate a sonatype nexus user token.
+This is currently a manual step as not currently integrated into the build.